Marc02130/fundflowai/docs/requirements/req-deep-research.md

 # Requirements for the Deep Research Feature

 ## Overview
 The Deep Research feature provides an interactive AI-powered research process for grant applications.
 It includes a conversation-style interface, version history tracking, and final report generation.
+It depends on previously created AI assistants and vector stores.

 ## 1. User Requirements